Jump to:

 - Use a cookie scoop to form the dough into ping pong size balls.
 Arrange on a prepared cookie sheet and press into ½ inch thick disks, leaving a couple of inches between each cookie.

 - Bake for 10-12 minutes, rotating the pans halfway through the baking time.
 The edges of the cookies will begin to brown and the middle should appear slightly underdone.
 Let the cookies cool on the baking sheets.
-They will continue to cook and should be crunchy on the edges with a warm and chewy center.
+They will continue to bake slightly and should be crunchy on the edges with a warm and chewy center.

 ICING